mksaraf/kubernetes-lab-tutorial/content/apiserver.md

     curl https://apiserver:8443/api/ --header "Authorization: Bearer $TOKEN" -k

-We can also access the API Server from a pod by using its service account
+We can also access the API Server from a pod by using its service account as in the following example.

-### Accessing from client

-### Accessing from appplication

-### Accessing from proxy
+Create an ephemeral pod from a ``curl`` image and login into

+    kubectl run -it --rm curl --image=kalise/curl:latest /bin/sh

+Oncle logged, find the service address and port of the API Server by checking the pod env variables

+    / # env | grep KUBERNETES_SERVICE

+    KUBERNETES_SERVICE_PORT=443
+    KUBERNETES_SERVICE_HOST=10.32.0.1

+To be authenticated by the API server, we need to use the service account token signed by the controller manager via the key specified ``--service-account-private-key-file`` option.
+This token is mounted as secret into each container and used by its service account

+    / # TOKEN=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token)

+Once we have the token, we can access the API Server from within the pod

+    / # curl https://$KUBERNETES_SERVICE_HOST:$KUBERNETES_SERVICE_PORT/api/ --header "Authorization: Bearer $TOKEN" -k

+Now we can browse the API Server.

 ## Exploring APIs Server